🇪🇸 Ahora disponible en español | Now available in Spanish →

 Brand-Name & Compounded Options

 We offer both brand-name and compounded GLP-1 medications.
-Your doctor will help you choose the right path based on your goals, budget, and health profile.
+Your provider will help you choose the right path based on your goals, budget, and health profile.

 Compounded Semaglutide

-Same active ingredient as Ozempic® and Wegovy®, prepared by FDA-regulated 503B pharmacies.
-Includes medication, doctor consultations, ongoing monitoring, and free shipping.
+Contains semaglutide, prepared by FDA-regulated 503B compounding pharmacies.
+Compounded semaglutide is not FDA-approved.
+Includes medication, provider consultations, ongoing monitoring, and free shipping.

 • Weekly subcutaneous injection